Particular/docs.particular.net/platform/installation.md

 ## Monitoring production systems

-The Platform Installers requires internet connectivity and performs several actions like verifying MSMQ and MSDTC installation.
+The Platform Installer requires Internet connectivity.
 It is possible to [achieve the same result](/platform/installer/offline.md) without requiring internet connectivity.

 For usage on production environments it is possible and recommended to install the different components individually.
 Each component has individual installation instructions.